 1. Boil or steam the veggies.
 I prefer to steam the potatoes first.

 2. When the potatoes are 3/4th cooked, i add carrots and peas to the steam basket.
 Steam for a little longer until just cooked.

-3. Wash the capsicums.
+3. Rinse the capsicums.
 Small to medium sized ones work better, else they will have to be cut before serving.

 4. Cut off the tops.
 I also cut slightly on the bottom for frying them conveniently.